About Opioid Addiction

-Opioids change the brain
+Opioids hijack your brain

 This process impacts brain regions that oversee reward, decision-making, self-control, and learning.
 Together, all of these changes can make quitting seem out of a person's control.